Want stress-free journeys? Now you can plan around disruptions, rebook and get help with Delay Repay. Find out more

 Want to find out more about taking the train from Vienna to Lens?
 Look no further.

-There are around 15 trains per day running between Vienna and Lens, which usually take 17 hours 22 minutes to complete the 628 miles (1011 km) journey.
-It can take as little as 12 hours 42 minutes on the fastest services though, if you want to get there as quickly as possible.
+There are around 15 trains per day running between Vienna and Lens, which usually take 16 hours 29 minutes to complete the 628 miles (1011 km) journey.
+It can take as little as 11 hours 27 minutes on the fastest services though, if you want to get there as quickly as possible.
 Although there aren't any direct services on this line, it's still easy to travel to Lens from Vienna, you'll just need to make 2 changes along the way.
+During your journey, you're likely to be travelling with TGV, ICE or SNCF, as these are the main train operators on this route.

 You can save money on train tickets from Vienna to Lens if you book in advance.
 Use our Journey Planner at the top of the page to compare ticket prices and get the cheapest fares.